 - For KREAM propose a residency.
 Speak to studio usage and public presentation components which could involve installation, performance, artist talks, studio visits, screenings and/or workshops.

-- For the CARE project propose a workshop.
-Describe your facilitation style, the concepts and themes explored in your workshop.
-We welcome the sharing of workshop outlines, examples of exercises, previous workshop samples or quotes on experiences from past attendees.
+- For the CARE project propose an online workshop or event.
+Describe your facilitation style, approach to organizing, and the concepts and themes explored in your workshop or event.
+We also welcome the sharing of workshop outlines, examples of exercises, and/or quotes on experiences from past attendees, if applicable to your application.

 - For the Window gallery propose an installation.
 Please refer to interior and exterior window dimensions.
-In addition to proposing an installation, we welcome proposals for events to occur while your work is exhibited.
+In addition to proposing an installation that takes into consideration the unique display possibilities of a window gallery, we welcome proposals for online events or community engagement to occur while your work is exhibited.

 - Intention– Tell us your aims or what you hope to accomplish with this work, yourself and engagement with others.
 Let us know if your programming is open to the public or designed as a closed space for specific communities.
-Share what your outreach strategy or approach to connecting and engaging with community looks like.
+Share what your project outreach strategy or approach to connecting and engaging with community looks like.
+Speak to ways communities can engage with your project or event if located remotely, offsite from the gallery.

 - Timeline and schedule– Let us know when ideally you would like to see this happen, as well as duration of the project, exhibition, residency, workshop or event.